 - 1. Phones must be kept in the OFF position upon entering school grounds. - 2.
-Students in Grades 3-8 will be required to turn their cell phone into the homeroom teacher upon entering the classroom each morning.
-Teachers will keep the phones in a lock box and return them at dismissal.
-Failure to turn a cell phone in during school hours will result in a Detention Notice. - 3.
+Students in ALL GRADES will be required to turn their cell phone into the school office upon entering the school building each morning.
+Students may not have cell phones in their bookbags, locker, desk, Chromebook cases, pencil pouches, uniform/coat pockets, etc. Failure to turn a cell phone in during school hours will result in a Detention Notice. - 3.
 Cell phones are not to be used for picture/video taking. - 4.
 No harassment or threatening of persons via the cell phone is permitted. - 5.
 Cell phones may not be used for calling, game playing, Internet or e-mail access, text messaging, gambling, or making purchases of any kind. - 6.
 No cell phone is ever permitted in church.